naszly/Arduino-StaticSerialCommands/README.md

 # StaticSerialCommands
-An Arduino library for parsing commands received over a serial port.
-Optimized for low dynamic memory usage, commands are stored in program memory.
+An Arduino library that allows you to parse commands received over a serial port.
+It is optimized for low dynamic memory usage by storing commands in program memory.
-* Commands and arguments are separated by space.
-* A command must end with a new line or carriage return character.
-* Whitespaces are ignored when parsing a command.
-* Double quotation marks can be used to pass string argument with spaces.
 * Typed arguments with strict input validation.
+Valid argument types: Int, Float, String.
 * Friendly error messages for invalid input.
+* Customizable delimiter character, default is `SPACE`.
+* Customizable terminator character, default is `NL` & `CR`.
+* Quotation marks can be used to escape delimiter character.
+Customizable, default is `"` (double quote).
 * Commands can have subcommands.
-* Methods to print out commands with syntax and description.
+* Methods to list commands with syntax and description.

 ## Quickstart
 ```cpp